jeovazero/nix-ghc901-native-bignum/README.md

 ## Problems

 Well, I did a small patch in the nixpkgs allowing me to use a GHC 9.0.1 with `BIGNUM_BACKEND=native`.
-But, when I tried to compile my project I had the following error:
+But, when I tried to compile my project, I had the following error:

 ```